russelllab/kinaseResistance/Create_SVG/README.md

 ___
 ## What is next?
+- Adjust circle size by evidence.
+- Make heatmap prettier.
-Updating the script to be pure python3.
+- Updating the script to be pure python3.

 ___
 ## The most recent type of results